desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 {#triggers}
 ## Triggers

-Parental Agents SHOULD trigger the procedure described in (#bootstrapping) once one of the following conditions is fulfilled:
+Parental Agents SHOULD trigger the procedure described in (#cds-auth) once one of the following conditions is fulfilled:

   - The Parental Agent receives a new or updated NS record set for a Child;

-  - The Parental Agent encounters a Signaling Record during a proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);
+  - The Parental Agent encounters a Signaling Record during a proactive, opportunistic scan (e.g. daily queries of Signaling Records for some or all of its delegations);

+  - The Parental Agent encounters a Signaling Record during an NSEC walk or when parsing a Signaling Zone (e.g. when made available via AXFR by the Child DNS Operator);

   - Any other condition as deemed appropriate by local policy.

 Most types of discovery (such as daily scans of delegations) are based directly on the delegation's NS record set.
-In this case, these NS names can be used as is by the bootstrapping algorithm ((#bootstrapping)) for querying Signaling Records.
+In this case, these NS names can be used as is by the bootstrapping algorithm ((#cds-auth)) for querying Signaling Records.

 Some discovery methods, however, do not imply reliable knowledge of the Child's NS record set.